leonidpodriz/job-tracker/readme.md

 - Command: `make build-up`
 - This will build the Docker images and then start the Docker containers.
 - Note: Don't forget to run migrations before starting the application with command `make migrate`.

+## LLMs usage

+I haven't used large language models (LLMs) to generate code exceeding 10 lines of code, as I prefer to test my own skills.
+However, I've utilized GitHub Copilot to enhance my code completion experience and to handle some templated parts of the code.
+Additionally, I've employed ChatGPT for generating build and run instructions in this file.
+The Makefile is sufficiently self-explanatory.